Description

 Description of product typologies

-Franciacorta PDO is straw-yellow in colour, tending towards varying degrees of golden with aging, and has a very light and consistent perlage; the nose offers floral and fruity fragrances, with notes of yeast, bread crust and citron ; it is sapid, fresh and complex on the palate, with delicate citrusy hints.
-Franciacorta PDO Rosé is pink in colour, varying in intensity and with a fine and intense perlage; the nose is ample and delicate, with notes of small red berries, typical of Pinot Nero, as well as the characteristics associated with secondary fermentation in bottles.
-Franciacorta PDO Satèn is straw yellow in colour, at times intense or with greenish highlights, and with a very fine, creamy and persistent perlage; it is delicate on the nose, yet decisive, with a fragrance of ripe fruit, delicate notes of white flowers and dried or roasted fruit; the palate is creamy, pleasantly sapid and fresh, harmonious and smooth.
-Franciacorta PDO Millesimato wines must be obtained using at least 85% grapes from the same year; they can be made available for consumption 37 months after the grape harvest.
-Franciacorta PDO Riserva is reserved for Millesimato wines that have rested on the lees for at least 60 months and they can be made available for consumption 67 months (five-and-a-half years) after the production of the grapes.
-The vinification, bottling, including secondary fermentation in the bottle, disgorgement and packaging processes must be carried out within the delimited production area.
+Franciacorta PDO is straw-yellow, tending towards varying degrees of golden yellow with ageing, with a very light and consistent perlage; the nose offers floral and fruity fragrances with notes of yeast, bread crust and citron; it is sapid, fresh and complex on the palate, with delicate traces of citrus fruit.
+Franciacorta PDO Rosé is pink, varying in intensity,with a fine and intense perlage; the nose is ample and delicate, with notes of small red berries, typical of Pinot Nero, as well as the characteristics associated with secondary fermentation in the bottle.
+Franciacorta PDO Satèn is straw-yellow, at times intense or with greenish reflections, with a very fine, creamy and persistent perlage; it is delicate yet decisive on the nose, with a fragrance of ripe fruit and delicate notes of white flowers and dried fruit, also roasted; it is creamy, pleasantly sapid, fresh, harmonious and smooth on the palate.
+Franciacorta PDO Millesimato wines must be obtained from at least 85% grapes from the same year; they can be released for consumption 37 months after the grape harvest.
+Franciacorta PDO Riserva is reserved for Millesimato wines which have rested on the lees for at least 60 months.
+The vinification, bottling, including secondary fermentation in the bottle, disgorgement and packageing processes must be carried out within the delimited production area.